kmtheobald/limestone/On God's tapestry.md

+On God's tapestry\
-I wish to weave a scene
+I wish to weave a scene\

-Arachne confronted her fate on the loom
+Arachne confronted her fate on the loom\
-What can I say of mine?
+What can I say of mine?\